The Tail of the Dragon: The Most Thrilling Drive in the Smoky Mountains

 - Carry a Global Satellite GPS Messenger in case of emergency.

-Looking for more fun activities to enjoy during your next vacation in Gatlinburg?
-Check out our comprehensive listing of Things to Do in the Smoky Mountains!
+Looking for more fun drives to enjoy during your next vacation in Gatlinburg?
+Check out these scenic drives in the Smoky Mountains you don’t want to miss!